rddefauw/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

     export USE_FSX="true"
     # true/false flag to configure and deploy with Velero
     export USE_VELERO="true"
+    # true/false flag to configure and deploy with CloudWatch
+    export USE_CLOUDWATCH="true"
+    # true/false flag to configure and deploy with FluentBit
+    export USE_FLUENTBIT="true"
+    # name of CloudWatch log group to use
+    export CW_LOG_GROUP="kubeflow"
     ```

     We strongly suggest enabling both EFS and Velero, as that will make for an easier [upgrade]({{< ref "../upgrade" >}}). path.